-Flow rate: Since there is no residual heat or flame Temperatures, the unit does not need copper heat sink piping.
+Since there is no residual heat or flame temperatures the unit does not need copper heat sink piping.
 PVC pipe can be run straight into the unit.

+Location

-Location: Connect the unit in the pool pump discharge (return) line downstream of all filter and pool pumps, and upstream of any chlorinators, ozonators or chemical pumps.
+Connect the unit in the pool pump discharge (return) line downstream of all filter and pool pumps, and upstream of any chlorinators, ozonators or chemical pumps.

-Standard model have slip glue fittings which accept 40 mm PVC pipe for connection to the pool or spa filtration piping.
-By using a 50 NB to 40NB you can plumb 40NB.
+Standard models have slip glue fittings which accept 40mm PVC pipe for connection to the pool or spa filtration piping.
+By using a 50NB to 40NB you can plumb 40NB.

-Give serious consideration to adding a quick coupler fitting at the unit inlet and outlet to allow easy draining of unit for winterizing and to provide easier access should servicing be required.
+Consider adding a quick coupler fitting at the unit's inlet & outlet to allow easy draining of the unit and to provide easier access should servicing be required.